amira20nasser/HR-Dashboard/README.md

 Maintains a specific width-to-height ratio for its child.
 Useful for consistent sizing across devices.
 ### IntrinsicHeight / IntrinsicWidth
 Measures the size of the largest child and adjusts the parent’s height or width accordingly.

+### MediaQuery vs LayoutBuilder
+- MediaQuery returns the actual size of the entire screen.
+- LayoutBuilder returns the size of its parent widget’s constraints.